iiGamezzHN/Pokemon-Builder/PROCESS.md

 - Can now add pokemon from PokedexDetails activity
 - Need checks for AddActivity so you can't add pokemon when parts are empty/not filled in correctly
 - Need to expand move database with effect and damage class

+## Day 13 - Wednesday
+- FloatingActionButton in PokedexDetailActivity now shows a pokeball for a more pleasing aesthetic
+- Selecting a move in AddActivity now shows more information than just the name

+## Day 14 - Thursday
+- Made better looking layout for PokedexDetailActivity
+- PokedexActivity ListView now shows an image of the pokemon so it's easier to know what pokemon you're going to click
+- PokedexDetailActivity now shows matching colors for the type(s) of the pokemon

+## Day 15 - Friday
+- ListDetailActivity now also shows matching colors for the type(s) of the pokemon
+- Saved pokemon can be deleted by longpressing them

+### Week 4 (final week)
+## Day 16 - Monday
+- Made code look cleaner
+- Some small aesthetically pleasing changes like rounded corners

+## Day 17 - Tuesday
+- More cleaning of the code
+- Adding comments to the code

+## Day 18 - Wednesday (final day)
+- Picked an open source license
+- Finished adding commets to the code
+- Finished the app